HranMa/MD-DFT-Toolbox/chill+/README.md

 If you use this code or workflow in your work, please cite both the CHILL+ algorithm and OVITO:

-## 📖 Citations

-If you use this code or workflow in your work, please cite both the CHILL+ algorithm and OVITO:

 - Nguyen, A. H. & Molinero, V. *Identification of clathrate hydrates, hexagonal ice, cubic ice, and liquid water in simulations: The CHILL+ algorithm.*
   *Journal of Physical Chemistry B*, **119**, 9369–9376 (2015).
   [https://doi.org/10.1021/acs.jpcb.5b04252](https://pubs.acs.org/doi/10.1021/jp510289t)